Skip to article frontmatterSkip to article content

 1. Get organized.
 Review grant commitments (including project goals), approved budget, and expenditures to date.
 Create a timeline for finishing the report that includes cut-off dates for implementation/expenses and staff responsible for each item.
 Gather all relevant documentation on project accomplishments, metrics, photos, and financials.

 2. Analyze.
 What did you get right, what methods worked/didn’t work, what did you overestimate?
-What was the project impact on the ground and for your organization?
+What was the project’s impact on the ground and for your organization?

 4. Visualize.
 Think of creative ways to visualize and convey your results beyond words in a paragraph (within bounds of agreement and reporting requirements).
-Graphs, maps, and photos all help communicate your message and what you accomplished for the project.
+Graphs, maps, and photos all help communicate your message and the accomplishments of the project.